Xeonkryptos/Gitlab-Integration/README.md

 - [x] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-This plugin is designed to work directly with Gitlab without leaving the IDE itself.
-You are able to list the available repositories (at the moment, only yours) and clone them as easy as possible onto your own computer.
+This plugin is designed to work with Gitlab in the same manner as the Github plugin of Jetbrains itself.
+At the moment, only cloning from Gitlab is supported.
+Some upcoming and planned features you can see below.

 Planned features:

 * Switch between tree representation and list representation of your projects
 * Create new gitlab projects from within the IDE
 * Make configurable if checkout should be done via HTTPS or SSH protocol
+* Multiuser support for different gitlab hosts
+* Same as the official Github plugin made by Jetbrains, handle merge requests from the IDE
 <!-- Plugin description end -->